SkynetLabs/skynet-workshop/README.md

 }
 ```

+TODO: switch order for set and load so that it follows the flow of the file.
 4. Create the functionality to save the user's data to SkyDB.
 Add the
 following code that will use `setJSON` to `saveData` in `src/App.js`

 ```javascript
 // Generate the user's private key